anton2920/rant-c/README.md

 Both server and `wrk` were running on one computer.
 For each server  `wrk` parameters were selected to produce the best results.

-Note that currently `rant-c` shows worse than `rant-go`, primarily because:
+Note that currently `rant-c` shows worse results than `rant-go`, primarily because:

 - `rant-go` uses SIMD for `FindChar()`, which doubles the performance of this function.
 - `rant-go` is compiled with profile-guided optimization, which increases performance by a couple per-cents.